zulip/zulip/templates/zerver/help/include/starting-a-new-private-thread.md

 {start_tabs}

-1. Click the **New private message** button at the bottom of the Zulip window, or type `x`.
+1. Click the **New private message** button at the bottom of the Zulip window, or type <kbd>X</kbd>.

-2. Type the names of one or more recipients.
+1. Type the names of one or more recipients.
 Auto-complete will provide suggestions for users you can message.

 {!compose-and-send-message.md!}